FormidableLabs/victory/docs/ecology.md

 VictoryPie
 =============

-`victory-pie` draws an SVG pie or donut chart with [React](https://github.com/facebook/react).
+`victory-pie` draws an SVG pie or donut chart with [React][].
 Styles and data can be customized by passing in your own values as properties to the component.
-Data changes are animated with [victory-animation](https://github.com/FormidableLabs/victory-animation).
+Data changes are animated with [VictoryAnimation][].

 ## Features